asyncmagician/FinanceMate/README.md

 - Express-validator for input validation
 - Helmet.js for security headers

+## ⚖️ GDPR Compliance Notice

+If you deploy FinanceMate for yourself or others, you must update the `/frontend/src/config/app.config.js` file with your organization's information for GDPR compliance.
+This includes setting the data controller name and contact information.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.